An undecidable extension of Morley's theorem on the number of countable models: Equivalence relations given by countable intersections of projective sets

+\begin{theorem} Suppose that there is an infinite sequence of Woodin cardinals with a measurable cardinal above all of them.
+Then it is consistent that $\neg\CH$ and every equivalence relation on $\mathbb{R}$ that is in $L(\mathbb{R})$ has $\leq \aleph_1$ or a perfect set of inequivalent elements.
+In particular, this holds for $\sigma$-projective equivalence relations. \end{theorem}

-For our application to variants of Morley's Theorem we are interested in equivalence relations that are much simpler than arbitrary equivalence relations in $L(\bR)$.
-If we focus on $\sigma$-projective equivalence relations we can reduce the large cardinal hypothesis to infinitely many Woodin cardinals (and even below, see the discussion below and Theorem \ref{thm:FM-laddermouse}).
+For our application to variants of Morley's Theorem, we are interested in equivalence relations that are much simpler than arbitrary equivalence relations in $L(\bR)$.
+If we focus on equivalence relations given by countable intersections of projective sets we can reduce the large cardinal hypothesis to infinitely many Woodin cardinals (and even below, see the discussion below and Theorem \ref{thm:FM-laddermouse}).
 This leads to a significantly lower large cardinal hypothesis as the mice we consider do not have inner models with infinitely many Woodin cardinals.
 Defining mice is beyond the scope of this paper but we refer the interested reader to \cite{Sch14} or \cite{St10}.

 \begin{theorem} Suppose there are infinitely many Woodin cardinals.
-Then there is a model of $\neg\CH$ in which every $\sigma$-projective equivalence relation on the power set of $\bR$ has ${\leq}\aleph_1$ or a perfect set of inequivalent elements. \end{theorem}
+Then there is a model of $\neg\CH$ in which every equivalence relation on the power set of $\bR$ that is obtained as a countable intersection of projective sets has ${\leq}\aleph_1$ or a perfect set of inequivalent elements. \end{theorem}

 We recall the definition of Woodin cardinals for the reader's convenience.
 In contrast to other large cardinal notions such as measurable cardinals or supercompact cardinals, Woodin cardinals are not critical points of strong elementary embeddings.
 They are limits of such critical points in the following sense.